Robot-VLAs/RoboVLMs/README.md

 Make sure that the paths to the checkpoint files and configuration are correct and match the setup of your environment before running the evaluation scripts.

 ## Supported Backbones & VLA Architectures (Updating)

 ✅ Fully tested and tuned

-⚠️ Not fully tested (Performances may be bad under default hyper-parameters)
+⚠️ Not fully tested (Performances may not be reasonable under default hyper-parameters)

 |               | One-Step Continuous | One-Step Discrete | Interleaved Continuous | Policy-Head Continuous |
 |---------------|:------------------:|:----------------:|:---------------------:|:---------------------:|
 | [Flamingo](https://github.com/mlfoundations/open_flamingo)      | ✅                 | ✅                | N/A                     | ✅                     |